Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: LDR- s as General Approximators

-We test the approximation capabilities of matrices $\mathbf{W}(\mathbf{G},\mathbf{H})$ from Eq. \ref{eq:weq} as well as circulant and Toeplitz matrices to approximate three classes of matrices: \textbf{(a)} random, \textbf{(b)} near-low-rank, and \textbf{(c)} near-low-intrinsic-rank.
-Matrices $\mathbf{M}$ from all the classes are taken from $\mathbb{R}^{100 \times 100}$.
-Detailed description of these matrices are presented in Appendix~\ref{sec:approx_err_app}.

-The approximating structured matrix is obtained via gradient descent on the loss function $\|\mathbf{A}-\mathbf{M}\|_{\mathrm{F}}^{2}$, where $\mathbf{A}$ and $\mathbf{M}$ are: the approximating and ground truth matrix and $\|\cdot\|_{\mathrm{F}}$ is the Frobenius norm.
-However, for circulant and Toeplitz matrices closed-form formula for the optimal approximating matrix is available (see Fig~\ref{fig:circulant_base} and Appendix~\ref{sec:approx_LDR}).
+We test the approximation capabilities of matrices $\mathbf{W}(\mathbf{G},\mathbf{H})$ (Eq. \ref{eq:weq}) and compare it with popular classes of {\surm}s: circulant and Toeplitz matrices (Section~\ref{sec:theory}).
+Specifically, we use these structured matrices to approximate three broad classes of matrices: \textbf{(a)} random, \textbf{(b)} near-low-rank, and \textbf{(c)} near-low-intrinsic-rank.
+We denote the ground-truth matrix that we try to approximate as $\mathbf{M} \in \mathbb{R}^{100 \times 100}$ and parameterized structured matrix as $\mathbf{A}$ (see more details about the setup in Appendix~\ref{sec:approx_err_app}).
+For all matrices, we obtain the parameters of $\mathbf{A}$ using gradient descent on the loss function: $\|\mathbf{A}-\mathbf{M}\|_{\mathrm{F}}^{2}$. \footnote{{Please note that for circulant and Toeplitz matrices, it is also possible to obtain a closed-form solution for the matrix (see Fig~\ref{fig:circulant_base} \& Appendix~\ref{sec:approx_LDR}).}}

-$\mathbf{W}(\mathbf{G},\mathbf{H})$ with different $r$ is used to approximate random matrices (Fig~\ref{fig:ldr_ablations} (Top Left)).
-While the best approximations are achieved for larger values of $r$ (specifically, $r=20$), it's interesting to note that the final accuracy does not exhibit a monotonic increase with $r$.
-Consequently, for the second class of matrices, which are easier to approximate and are close to low-rank, we experiment with smaller values of $r$ (Fig~\ref{fig:ldr_ablations} (Left Column Middle and Bottom)).
-In this case, the three top-performing approximators were trained with $r=2$, $r=1$, and $r=4$.
-These results clearly show that for more structured ground truth matrices (even though not necessarily low-rank !), LDRMs with very low rank of the corresponding $\mathbf{F}$ are sufficient.
+In Figure~\ref{fig:ldr_ablations}, we report the relative Frobenius norm error during training for different settings.
+In Fig~\ref{fig:ldr_ablations} (top left), we use $\mathbf{W}(\mathbf{G},\mathbf{H})$ with different $r$ (rank of $\mathbf{F}$ in Eq.~\ref{eq:ldr}) is used to approximate random matrices.
+While the best approximations are achieved for larger values of $r$ (specifically, $r=20$), it is interesting to note that the final error does not decrease monotonically with increasing $r$.
+For the remaining class of matrices $\mathbf{M}$, which are close to low-rank and therefore easier to approximate, we experiment with smaller values of $r$ and report the results in Figure~\ref{fig:ldr_ablations} (left column, middle and bottom).
+In this case, we observe that the three top-performing approximators $\mathbf{W}(\mathbf{G}, \mathbf{H})$ were trained with $r=1, 2, 4$.
+These results indicate that for more structured ground truth matrices (even if they are not necessarily low-rank), LDRMs with a very low rank for the corresponding $\mathbf F$ are sufficient.